angular/angular/guides/theming.md

 You can use the `get-color-from-palette` function to get specific hues from a palette by their number identifier.
-You can also access the contrast color for a particular hue by suffixing the hue's number idenfier with `-contrast`.
+You can also access the contrast color for a particular hue by suffixing the hue's number identifier with `-contrast`.

 ```scss
 @use '@angular/material' as mat;